kadimi/opt/README.md

 ####Options Parameters

-* `page` The PAF slug of the page the option belongs to.
+* `page` The slug of the page the option belongs to.

-* `tab` The PAF slug of the tab the option belongs to.
+* `tab` The slug of the tab the option belongs to.

 * `type (default=text)` The option type